wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ### Wifi & Bluetooth
 * In order to get Bluetooth and Wifi working, a wireless card replacement is needed.
 * For now, the best card to use is BCM94360CS2 using a NGFF adapter which you can buy on eBay under $10.
 It has the highest performance among all other hackintosh-able wireless cards.
 It is natively supported in OpenCore (v2.X and above).
-For clover machines, you will want to use DW1830 with some dsdt patches.
+For clover machines, you will want to use DW1830 with some additional kext.

 ### GPU
 ##### iGPU